 2. Access the Global Setting Options for Article Details

-You can change all Joomla 2.5 Global settings of Articles easily by accessing the Article Details Global Settings.
+You can change all2.5 Global settings of Articles easily by accessing the Article Details Global Settings.
 All article settings that are set to ‘Global’ will change to whatever is set in these Article Details Global Settings.
 If you manually override an Article setting to another value other than ‘Global’, it cannot be managed using the Article Details Global Settings.

 - In the ‘Article Manager: Articles’ – Click on ‘Options‘